wurmlab/flo/README.md

 'run/' that contains:
 1. `lifted.gff3` and `unlifted.gff3` - liftOver's output
 2. `lifted_cleaned.gff` - lifted.gff3 cleaned by flo -> final output
-3. `unmapped.txt` - id of all transcripts that couldn't be lifted.
+3. `unmapped.txt` - id of all transcripts that were not lifted and whose coding sequence before and after lift are not identical.
+Non-identical coding sequences can be the result of SNPs and short indels between the samples used to construct source and target assembly; it could be due to sequencing error in the target assembly or annotation error in the source assembly, or it could be that the transcript mapped to a duplicated region.
-   Transcripts present in this list and also found in output gff should be considered partial.
+   These transcripts are included in the final GFF, but their ids are also listed here to signal lower confidence due to the difficulty in separating true polymorphism from assembly errors and paralogous sequence variation.

 ## Results & discussion
 Both strengths and weaknesses of flo largely reflect that of the underlying